haydenbleasel/command-bar/README.md

 ## Usage

-You can use `command-bar` the same way you would use `cmdk`, with a few additions:
+You can use `command-bar` the same way you would use `cmdk`, with a few additions.
+Here's an example with Tailwind:

 ```tsx
 import { CommandBar, useCommandBar } from '@haydenbleasel/command-bar';